Rikahei/photorec_sort_filter_jpg_sh/README.md

 # Description

-This is a bash script to rename by created_date and filter JPG size less then 500KB recovered from [PhotoRec](https://www.cgsecurity.org/wiki/PhotoRec)
+This is a shell script to rename by created_date and filter JPG size less then 500KB recovered from [PhotoRec](https://www.cgsecurity.org/wiki/PhotoRec)

 The script is code created by [ChatGPT 3.5](https://openai.com/blog/chatgpt)